 B.A., Brown; J.D., The Catholic University of America

-Professor Liza Craig is a member of Reed Smith’s Global Regulatory Enforcement Group, where she focuses her practice on government contracts and grants.
-She counsels her clients on all aspects of the procurement process, including the proposal preparation and submission process, the resolution of disputes related to awards, administration, and termination of government contracts, and on matters related to contract compliance.
-Professor Craig provides creative, knowledgeable, and practical advice designed to successfully advance and achieve client objectives.
-She has significant experience advising on complex, high-dollar-value weapon systems competitive procurements, on highly technical IT procurements and on procurements (both large and small) of supplies and services.
-This experience includes substantial bid protest work before the Government Accountability Office.
-She also has experience advising on non-traditional procurement instruments such as Other Transaction Authority agreements.
-She has also provided advice regarding cybersecurity compliance, IT certification and accreditation, and technical data rights.
-Currently, Professor Craig also serves as Reed Smith’s Deputy Chair for Diversity Equity & Inclusion.
+Liza Craig is a partner in Goodwin’s Global Trade practice where she focuses on government contracts and grants.
+She counsels her clients on all aspects of the procurement process, including the proposal preparation and submission process, the resolution of dispute related to awards, administration, and termination of government contracts, and on matters related to contract compliance.
+Ms. Craig provides creative, knowledgeable, and practical advice designed to successfully advance and achieve her clients’ business goals and objectives.